david-heredia/Davids-Projects/nba-four-factors/README.md

 ### Motivation

 My goal was to visualize the four factors and combine them into a single index for the San Antonio Spurs (Go Spurs Go!) from the 1998-99 season to the 2020-21 season.
 During this period the Spurs were one of the most successful teams, winning 5 NBA championships.
 The past 4-5 years have seen Spurs decline and miss the playoffs for the first time in 22 years.
-As is [commonly done](https://www.nba.com/thunder/news/factors050127.html), I will also consider the four factors for the Spurs opponents.
-All of this will be accomplished using the [Basketball Dataset](https://www.kaggle.com/wyattowalsh/basketball) from Kaggle.
+As is [commonly done](https://www.nba.com/thunder/news/factors050127.html), I will also consider the four factors for Spurs opponents.

 ### Summary of Steps